 As California businesses navigate the new California OSHA indoor temperature regulations, it is essential to prioritize employee well-being and compliance.
 By understanding and adhering to these guidelines, businesses can create safer and more productive work environments.

-Take a Self-Guided Tour of the Perry Weather Dashboard
+Take a Tour of the Perry Weather Dashboard

 To effectively comply with CA OSHA guidelines and safeguard employee well-being, businesses must prioritize temperature monitoring, employee training, and the creation of a comprehensive heat illness prevention plan.
 Weather stations like Perry Weather can provide essential data and insights to help organizations make informed decisions and ensure compliance.
 By investing in heat safety measures, employers can create a healthier and more productive work environment for all employees.